attemoi/MoistureBot/README.md

 ## Dependencies

-The project has so far been built only under Windows using Mono 3.2.3.

 In order to compile and use MoistureBot, the following dependencies are required:

   - .NET 4.0 or [Mono ≥ 2.8](http://mono-project.com)